phuonggithub10/reactjs-ecommerce/README.md

 For Database Open [](https://dashboard.chec.io) to view it in your browser.

+For Payment Open [](https://dashboard.stripe.com/) to view it in your browser.

+For Deploy Web [](https://app.netlify.com/) to view it in your browser.

 In the project directory, you can run:

 ### `npm start`